Kraljiccar/Simple-memory-card-game-car-photos-/README.md

 Background photo was taken from [PixaBay](https://pixabay.com/), a stock image library, and car photos were taken from [Autouncle](https://autouncle.se), [Motor1](https://motor1.com) and [Petrolicius](https://petrolicius.com)

 ## Acknowledgements
-I received inspiration for this project by watching game examples on Youtube and CodePen.
+I received inspiration for this project by watching game examples on Youtube and CodePen(Maria Vidov).